Virginia State Route 267

-State Route 267 (VA 267) is an expressway in the US state of Virginia.
+State Route 267 (VA 267) is a highway in the US state of Virginia.
 It consists of two end-to-end toll roads – the Dulles Toll Road and Dulles Greenway – as well as the non-tolled Dulles Access Road, which lies in the median of Dulles Toll Road and then extends east to Falls Church.
 The combined roadway provides a toll road for commuting and a free road for access to Washington Dulles International Airport.
-The three sections are operated and maintained by separate agencies: Dulles Toll Road and Dulles Access Road are maintained by the Metropolitan Washington Airports Authority (MWAA); the Dulles Greenway is owned by TRIP II, a limited partnership, but is maintained by Atlas Arteria, an Australian company which owns the majority stake in the partnership.
+The three sections are operated and maintained by separate agencies: Dulles Toll Road and Dulles Access Road are administered by the Metropolitan Washington Airports Authority (MWAA); the Dulles Greenway is owned by TRIP II, a limited partnership, but is maintained by Atlas Arteria, an Australian company which owns the majority stake in the partnership.
 The Dulles Access Road's median hosts the Washington Metro's Silver Line between the airport and Tysons.